mrodozov/opencloud/docs/adr/groupware/0002-groupware-microservice-vs-oc-integration.md

 This decision is about whether the Groupware backend service should be implemented within that framework or, instead, be implemented as a standalone backend service.

+## Decision Drivers

+* single binary deployment strategy is potentially important (TODO how important is it really? stakeholders:?)

 ## Considered Options

 * have the Groupware Middleware as an independent microservice